wdebeaum/xm-player/README.md

  - Play individual patterns, instruments, and samples.
  - Loop songs and individual patterns.
  - Click the stop button at the top right to stop playing any sound.
+ - Tested in Firefox and Chrome.
+May also work in Safari, Opera, and Edge (not IE, or Opera Mini).
+I'm going by [caniuse](http://caniuse.com/#feat=audio-api).

 ## Bugs